Does my child need previous Montessori experience to be considered for admission, especially for older grades?

-Our school is a parent-cooperative and each family is required to volunteer 10 hours per school year.
-There are many different volunteer opportunities including serving on a school committee; subbing in the classroom; helping with grounds, maintenance, technology, or office work; chaperoning field trips; and helping with special school activities (Grandparents’ Day, Book Fairs, May Day, etc.).
-For more information read about The Parent Community.
+Our school is a parent community school.
+Each family is required to volunteer 10 hours per school year.
+There are many different volunteer opportunities including serving on a school committee; subbing in the classroom; helping with grounds, maintenance, technology, or office work; chaperoning field trips; and helping with special school activities (Grandfriends’ Day, Book Fairs, Movie Night, etc.).
+For more information read about our Parent Community.

 Is the school a non-profit?